-We have audited the accompanying financial statements of the governmental activities and each major fund of Beebe Draw Farms Metropolitan District No. 1 as of and for the year ended December 31, 2013, which collectively comprise the District's basic financial statements, as listed in the table of contents.
-These financial statements are the responsibility of the District.
-Our responsibility is to express opinions on these financial statements based on our audit.
+We have audited the accompanying financial statements of the governmental activities and each major fund of Beebe Draw Farms Metropolitan District No. 1 as of and for the year ended December 31, 2015, and the related notes to the financial statements, which collectively comprise the District's basic financial statements, as listed in the table of contents.